-The Portfolio's broad-based securities market index is the Bloomberg Barclays Global Aggregate ex-USD (USD Hedged) Index.
-The Bloomberg Barclays Global Aggregate ex-USD (USD Hedged) Index provides a broad-based measure of the global investment-grade fixed income markets, excluding USD.
-The two major components of this index are the Pan-European Aggregate and the Asian-Pacific Aggregate Indices.
-The index also includes Eurodollar and Euro-Yen corporate bonds and Canadian Government securities.
+The Portfolio's broad-based securities market index is the Bloomberg Barclays Global Aggregate (USD Hedged) Index.
+The Bloomberg Barclays Global Aggregate (USD Hedged) Index provides a broad-based measure of the global investment-grade fixed income markets hedged to U.S. dollars.
+The three major components of this index are the U.S. Aggregate, the Pan-European Aggregate, and the Asian-Pacific Aggregate Indices.
+The index also includes Eurodollar and Euro-Yen corporate bonds, Canadian Government securities, and USD investment grade 144A securities.
 It is not possible to invest directly in an unmanaged index.